 Maggie and Rob had a head table, as did Kenny and I. I don’t think the newlyweds or Kenny and I would change our choice, but the Sweetheart Table offers perks too.
 KK and Tyler have chosen to have a Sweetheart Table.
 One thing their wedding coordinator told them, “Commit to taking a moment at the reception to be alone.
 Enjoy the happiness around you, enjoy the music, the dancing, the ambiance.
 It’s over so quickly”.
 I think a Sweetheart Table allows a couple to do this.
+Otherwise, your wedding table will effectively be no different to all those loud dinners you’re going to have with your kids in the future on your glass dining table and 6 chairs, in your big semi-detached house.
 Of course your guests will visit you at your own private little oasis, but hopefully you’ll have a couple of those “Special Moments”…

 Image #1 theknot.com

 Image #2 www.projectwedding.comwww.pinterest.com